jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 Notes about dynamic scaling:

 * The HAProxy config files will stay in sync with in memory configuration, despite of a reload happening or not.
-* Scaling in the backend will disable and put the servers in maintenance state, being removed as soon as HAProxy needs to be reloaded.
+* Scaling-in the backend (removing servers) will disable and put the removed servers in maintenance state, being removed as soon as HAProxy needs to be reloaded.
+On `Add` mode, HAProxy Ingress tries to delete the backend server, which will be left behind in the case of a failure, like having active sessions.
 * Dynamic updates are ignored if the backend uses [DNS resolver](#dns-resolvers).

 ---